-The locations of the adjustment potentiometers are shown in Figure 42 at the end of the chapter.
+The locations of the adjustment potentiometers are shown in Figure 12 at the end of this section.
 Leave the cover in place as much as possible.
-After each adjustment is made, the cover should be replaced and the instrument allowed to stabilizing.
+After each adjustment is made, the cover should be replaced, and the instrument allowed to stabilize.

 Dangerous AC line voltages exist inside the instrument.
-Use caution when making adjustments to avoid contact with these voltages.
+Use caution when adjusting avoid contact with these voltages.